sgauthamr2001/FPGA_Genome_Alignment/Hardware_Accelerator/README.md

 ### Hardware Accelerator for BandedSW (Verilog HDL)

-- To exploit parallelism and efficient usage of data between computations, a systolic array based architecture is adopted with 4 PE units for a bandwidth of 4 units.
+- To exploit parallelism and efficient usage of data between computations, a systolic array based architecture is adopted with 4 PE units for a bandwidth of 4.
 - Temporary data between scoring and traceback phase is stored in the BRAMs.
 - Several modules above can be correlated with the schematic taken from source.